Paul Weiss

 100 reviews2 followers

 Intriguing look into forensic anthropology by one of the pioneers in the field.
 Through detailed science, we learn how investigators can learn from bones alone the subjects’ age, race, manner of death and even economic status (dental condition is often the key factor there).
-Beyond the CSI elements present, other sections give insight into issues such as decomposition and how manner of burial may affect a corpse.
-Needless to say, the subject matter here is often fairly grim.
-But anyone interested in the postmortem existence of our human bodies will find much material of interest in these fascinating case studies.

 Travel Writing